Human translation vs Machine translation: How do they compare?

 Introduction

 For brands venturing into uncharted territories, the power of translation cannot be overstated.
 However, with the benefits of translation come the challenges of costs, turnaround times, and intricate workflows that can either enhance or hinder the efficiency of the translation process.
+Machine translation tools offer a budget-friendly solution, often being free to use.

-Can we truly rely on machine translation for accuracy when addressing diverse target audiences?
 The answer is not a simple dismissal.
+Machine translation services provide cost-saving benefits, making them an attractive option for many projects.
 As forward-thinking brands seek a delicate equilibrium between precision and speed, exploring the realm of pros and cons becomes paramount.

 In this blog post, we delve into the juxtaposition of machine translation versus human translation and discover that the human touch is now more important than ever before.